Battle of the Ialomița: Background

 Between 1438 and 1440, the Ottoman Empire pursued a comprehensive strategy aimed at expanding its influence and territorial control in the Balkans and Central Europe.
 This approach involved the annexation and incorporation of buffer states such as Serbia, followed by efforts to bring Wallachia under direct Ottoman control.
 Simultaneously, the Ottomans launched repeated raids into Transylvania and other regions of the Kingdom of Hungary.
 These incursions were intended not only to weaken Hungarian resistance but also to divert Hungarian resources and attention, thereby preventing effective support for Serbia or Wallachia.
 A central objective of this strategy was the capture of key fortresses, particularly Nándorfehérvár (now Belgrade, Serbia), which could serve as a strategic base for further operations into Hungarian territory and assist in overcoming the natural defensive barrier posed by the Danube River.
 Following the anticipated seizure of Belgrade, the Ottomans planned to initiate a broader campaign aimed at the conquest of Hungary, with the ultimate goal of annexing at least a portion of the Hungarian Kingdom into the Ottoman realm.

 Between 1438 and 1440, the Kingdom of Hungary experienced the most intense period of Ottoman raids in its history, both in terms of size and frequency.
 In the winter of 1439 to 1440 alone, two large raids were carried out against the kingdom.
 In just one of these, 7,000 prisoners were seized.
+According to Brother George, a native of Transylvania who later recorded his experiences after more than 20 years of Ottoman captivity, more than 70,000 people were taken into slavery.
 According to Petrus de Alla, a Franciscan monk who resided in Edirne as chaplain to the local Italian merchant community, approximately 160,000 Christians had been enslaved since early 1438.

 [Between June 1439 and May 1440] The mujahedeen crossed the river into the kingdom of Hungary five times in boats.
 They raided, sated themselves with ample plunder, smashed their idols and their crosses, ravaged their homes and palaces, scorched their countryside and villas, suppressed their images and engravings, and reduced their castles stone by stone as they fell upon their heads.